A Valid Certificate Of Origin Can Avert AMPS Penalties

-The Administrative Monetary Penalty System (AMPS) legislation enables the Canada Border Services Agency to levy monetary penalties for non-compliance of specified regulations ranging from $100 up to $25,000 per infraction.
+The Administrative Monetary Penalty System (AMPS) legislation enables the Canada Border Services Agency to levy monetary penalties for non-compliance with specified regulations ranging from $100 up to $25,000 per infraction.
 This legislation is designed to promote compliance from all sectors of the importing community within the various CBSA regulations.

 One of the major areas of concern under this legislation is the Certificate of Origin.
 Section 35.1 of the Customs Act states that (1) Subject to any regulations made under subsection (4), proof of origin, in the prescribed form containing the prescribed information and containing or accompanied by the information, statements or proof required by any regulations made under subsection (4), shall be furnished in respect of all goods that are imported.an importer or owner of goods must have a properly completed certificate of origin in their possession when claiming preferential tariff treatment for their goods.
 This means that in order to claim goods duty free under a free trade agreement, you must have a properly completed Certificate of Origin on file, from the exporter, at the time the goods are accounted for with the CBSA.